Can older people safely take drugs containing opioids, such as hydrocodone (Vicodin) and oxycodone (Percocet), to manage arthritis pain?

 Sept.
 13, 2017

 See more Expert Answers

 - AskMayoExpert.
-Clinical opioid use.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Opioid prescribing.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.